stonepros/stone/doc/releases/luminous.rst

 This is the fifth bugfix release of Luminous v12.2.x long term stable release series.
-This release contains a range of bug fixes across all components of Ceph.
+This release contains a range of bug fixes across all components of Stone.
 We recommend all the users of 12.2.x series to update.

 Notable Changes